joeldrt/docker-php-botdetect-recaptcha/README.md

 https://captcha.com/react-captcha.html#h-plain-php-backend

-The next file should be named `botdetect.xml` and be added in
+The next file should be named `botdetect.xml` and created in the following path

 `/botdetect-captcha-lib/config/`